Futaacm/fromIbadanACM17/README.md

 about ibadan ACM
 https://acmng.acm.org/

-the futa acm chapter is still on construction but will be landing soon.
+the futa acm chapter website is still on construction but will be landing soon.